-A Veterans Administration (VA) clinic was first proposed in 1992 to improve the quality of health care for veterans of the Tenth District.
-Upon arriving in Congress in 2005, Patrick McHenry built bipartisan support to cut the bureaucratic red tape that had stalled the project for years.
-The Congressman brought the Secretary of Veterans Affairs into his office to make the case for expediting a VA clinic in Hickory, NC.
+A Veterans Administration (VA) clinic in Hickory, NC was first proposed in 1992 to improve the quality of health care for veterans of the Tenth District.
+Upon arriving in Congress in 2005, Congressman McHenry built bipartisan support to cut the bureaucratic red tape that had stalled the project for years.
+McHenry brought the Secretary of Veterans Affairs into his office to make the case for expediting a VA clinic in Hickory, NC.

 The Hickory CBOC moved to a larger facility (23,000 Sq.
-Ft..) on Tate Blvd in June of 2010.
-The Clinic serves 8,200 veterans with 57 full-time staff.
-The staff includes nine providers in primary care, nine providers in mental health, two providers for eye care. two providers in audiology, one provider for home-based primary care, and features an on-site lab.
+Ft.) on Tate Blvd in June of 2010.
+The Clinic serves 8,600 veterans with 69 full-time staff.
+The staff includes eight providers in primary care, eight providers in mental health, two providers for eye care, two providers in audiology, one provider for home-based primary care, and features an on-site lab.

 Congressman McHenry was recognized by the North Carolina Chapters of the American Legion and Marine Corps League for his work in getting the Hickory VA clinic opened.